Duality for Constructive Modal Logics: from Sahqlvist to Goldblatt-Thomason: Introduction

 The logic $\CK$ and its extensions have applications ranging from knowledge representation~\cite{MendeP05} to various flavours of constructive epistemic logic~\cite{Wil92,ArtPro16,Pac24} to modelling parallel computation~\cite{Wij90,WijNer05} and evaluation~\cite{Pit91}.
 Besides, the $\Diamond$-free fragment of $\CK$, which can be axiomatised simply by dropping the \ref{ax:Kd} axiom, has been studied extensively.
 By contrast, the $\Diamond$-free fragment of the alternative basic intuitionistic modal logic Intuitionistic $\log{K}$~\cite{Fis84} is somewhat mysterious, with no known finite axiomatisation~\cite{Gre99,DasMar23}.

-In this paper, we continue the semantic study of $\log{CK}$: \begin{itemize} \item In Section~\ref{Sec:MainConstructions} we introduce the main constructions of our algebraic and frame semantics. \item In Section~\ref{sec:duality} we derive a categorical duality between the algebraic semantics of $\log{CK}$ and a suitable notion of \emph{descriptive} \CK-frames. \end{itemize} We then use this duality to further study $\log{CK}$: \begin{itemize} \item In Section~\ref{Sec:Sahlqvist} we prove Sahlqvist style correspondence and completeness results for the logic.
-The latter theorem relies on the general completeness theorem of extensions of $\log{CK}$ with respect to a suitable class of descriptive \CK-frames, which follows immediately from the duality. \item In Section~\ref{Sec:GT} we prove a Goldblatt-Thomason style theorem, which describes when certain classes of \CK-frames are definable by formulas.
-This time we rely on the duality to transfer Birkhoff's variety theorem from algebras to \CK-frames. \end{itemize}
+In this paper, we continue the semantic study of $\log{CK}$.
+We begin in Section~\ref{Sec:MainConstructions} by introducing the main constructions of our algebraic and frame semantics, and in Section~\ref{sec:duality} we derive a categorical duality between the algebraic semantics of $\log{CK}$ and a suitable notion of \emph{descriptive} \CK-frames.
+We then use this duality to further study $\log{CK}$: In Section~\ref{Sec:Sahlqvist} we prove Sahlqvist style correspondence and completeness results for the logic.
+The latter theorem relies on the general completeness theorem of extensions of $\log{CK}$ with respect to a suitable class of descriptive \CK-frames, which follows immediately from the duality.
+Finally, in Section~\ref{Sec:GT} we prove a Goldblatt-Thomason style theorem, which describes when certain classes of \CK-frames are definable by formulas.
+This time we rely on the duality to transfer Birkhoff's variety theorem from algebras to \CK-frames.

 \paragraph{Duality} In the field of (modal) logic, duality theorems are used to bridge the gap between the algebraic and geometric (frame-based) views of a logic.
 They can be used to prove completeness results, as well as (analogues of) Sahlqvist completeness theorems, bisimilarity-somewhere-else, and Goldblatt-Thomason style theorems.